Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-modes.md

 However, the dark mode is not yet available in the Orange Design System specifications.

-Please wait for the next Boosted versions to use it in your websites.
+Please use Boosted v5.3.3 to have the dark mode available.
 {{< /design-callout-alert >}}

 {{< callout >}}